 It is immediate that by changing the signs of the weights of all edges in $E_f$, the resulting problem can be considered an instance of \lmaxcut.
 Therefore, we state the following result. \begin{corollary} The expected number of steps in a best-response dynamic of a smoothed party affiliation game with weights $w_e$ drawn from independent distributions $f_e:[0, 1]\map [0, \phi]$ is bounded by $\landau{2^{\Delta(G)} n m^2\phi }$, where $\Delta(G)$ denotes the maximum degree of the graph. \end{corollary}

 Note that the assumption of non-negative weights and the separation of the edge set into friendly and enemy edges simply corresponds to the sign of the weights in the corresponding \lmaxcut instance.
-The PLS-hardness for this problem is usually attributed to \cite{Schaffer91} due to the equivalence with \lmaxcut.
-Following the PLS-hardness discussion for \lmaxcut above, we deduce that even for graphs with constantly bounded degree, party affiliation games are PLS-hard.
+The \pls/-hardness for this problem is usually attributed to \cite{Schaffer91} due to the equivalence with \lmaxcut.
+Following the \pls/-hardness discussion for \lmaxcut above, we deduce that even for graphs with constantly bounded degree, party affiliation games are \pls/-hard.

 \paragraph{Symmetric Additively Separable Hedonic Games} Again, we consider the players as vertices in a weighted graph $G = (V, E)$.
 In these games, players partition themselves into sets $V_1,\dots, V_n$, $n = \card{V}$, and achieve utility according to the sum of weights of edges within their respective party.
 If we denote by $E(V_i)$ the set of edges of the subgraph induced by $V_i$, this game has a potential function for a strategy profile $\vecc{s}$ given by